Juani-tech/nextjs-dashboard/notes.md

 - How navigation works in Next.js.

-In Next.js, you can use the <Link /> Component to link between pages in your application. <Link> allows you to do client-side navigation with JavaScript.
+In Next.js, you can use the <Link /> Component to link between pages in your application.
+Link allows you to do client-side navigation with JavaScript.

 To use the <Link /> component, open /app/ui/dashboard/nav-links.tsx, and import the Link component from next/link.
-Then, replace the <a> tag with <Link>:
+Then, replace the 'a' tag with Link:

 - Hace que no se haga un full refresh, haciendo que la app se vea mas suave al tocar un link